EthanR168/QuackNet/README.md

 ### Code:

 -   The code for the QuackNet benchmark can be found [here](benchmarkFolder/MNISTBenchmark/mnistExample.py)
--   The code for the Pytorch benchmark can be found [here](benchmarkFolder/MNISTBenchmark/pytorchBenchmark.py)
+-   The code for the PyTorch benchmark can be found [here](benchmarkFolder/MNISTBenchmark/pytorchBenchmark.py)
 -   The code for the Tensorflow benchmark can be found [here](benchmarkFolder/MNISTBenchmark/tensorflowBenchmark.py)

 ### Training Performance